Hedon: History

 The Hull and Holderness Railway opened in 1854 which ran from Victoria Dock in Hull to Withernsea, through Hedon.
 The station was built to the north of the town and it proved a vital part of Hedon's transport system for a century.
 In 1965 Hedon lost its passenger service when British Railways appointed Lord Beeching to stop losses, and closed branch lines not making a profit.
 The line from Hull as far as Hedon remained open for goods until 1968.

 Hedon became the subject of national media attention in August 2000 when a freak mini-tornado in the Humber Estuary caused flash floods and hailstones to drop on parts of the town.

 Hedon was also affected by the widespread floods that occurred in the UK in the summer of 2007; areas affected included the Inmans / Westlands Estates and most areas near the Burstwick drain.
 A nearby village, Burstwick, saw the most homes flooded in the East Riding of Yorkshire.

-There have recently been plans to create a country park around the Hedon Haven, south of the town.
+There have been plans to create a country park around the Hedon Haven, south of the town.
 There is an open-air concrete skate park in the south of the town between Draper's Lane and the Burstwick Drain.

+Controversy

+In late 2023, following a growing pattern in East Yorkshire by communication providers intending to provide their own services via their own individual infrastructure, wooden poles to provide internet connections to Hedon were erected on behalf of MS3 Networks.
+Changes to the law from April 2022 meant planning consent was not needed.

+In early 2024, some poles were identified by Historic England to be in violation of the required scheduled monument consent, a criminal offence, as the area was considered to have Scheduled Monument status.
+MS3 Networks' CEO stated their services could save residents "...more than £1m per year".
+Previously in late 2023, MS3 poles in the Longhill area of Hull were felled by unknown members of the public, after protests by residents unhappy with the new poles.